MitjaBezensek/SharpBucket/Contribution.md

 Other prerequisites in your Bitbucket test account:
 - You should create one team (and by definition be member of it)
-- You should create a group named "AdminGroup" in the account referenced by SB_ACCOUNT_NAME

 # Where to get started